trecasaquotes-pixel/NextGenDashboard/replit.md

 ## System Architecture

 ### UI/UX Decisions
-- **Branding**: TRECASA DESIGN STUDIO with a luxury aesthetic.
+- **Branding**: TRECASA DESIGN STUDIO with a luxury aesthetic (no emojis).
 - **Color Scheme**: Deep green header, gold accents, red dot for branding, and deep teal primary color.
 - **Typography**: Inter for UI elements and JetBrains Mono for data.
 - **Components**: Shadcn UI with custom theming and Tailwind CSS for responsiveness.
-- **Header/Footer**: Consistent branding with "TRECASA DESIGN STUDIO 🔴", tagline "Luxury Interiors | Architecture | Build", and a footer with copyright and contact information.
+- **Header/Footer**: Consistent branding with "TRECASA DESIGN STUDIO", tagline "Luxury Interiors | Architecture | Build", and a footer with copyright and contact information.

 ### Technical Implementations
 - **Frontend**: React with Wouter for routing, TanStack Query for server state, and React Hook Form with Zod for validation.